iionly/Elgg_1.7_extended_tinymce/README.txt

 Creating your own custom skin:

+IMPORTANT: Tinymce uses a z-index of 100 for its fullscreen mode.
+This conflicts with the z-index values used by Elgg (e.g. Topbar).
+To get it fully working you need to adjust the z-index of ".mce-fullscreen" to 9001 within the files skin.min.css and skin.ie7.min.css of your customized skin.

 1. Configure your custom skin at http://skin.tinymce.com/ and download it,

-2. Copy your skin folder into the tinymce/tinymce/js/tinymce/skins directory,
+2. Copy your skin folder into the mod/tinymce/tinymce/js/tinymce/skins/lightgray directory,

-3. Change the skin name of the skin option in tinymce/views/default/input/longtext.php to the name of your skin.
+3. Change the skin name of the skin option in mod/tinymce/views/default/input/longtext.php to the name of your customized skin.